OliverColeman/BSONify.jl/README.md

 myBSON = Mongoc.BSON(myData)
 ```

 **Note:** the root of a BSON document is always a dictionary-like structure: **the value passed to `Mongoc.BSON()` must be a key-value mapping**.
 Acceptable key-value mappings are things like `Dict`s, composite type (`struct`) instances, and anything that extends `AbstractDict`.
-The values can be whatever you like (primitive types, arbitrary composite types, nested or recursive data structures...)
+More specifically, it can be any mapping for which the keys or fields are accessible via the `keys()` or `fieldnames()` functions.
 If you need to save data that is not at root a key-value mapping, then you can do something like this to create a BSON document with a single key, `"myArray"` in this case, that is mapped to the data you want to store:
 ```julia
 # Store an array in a BSON document.
 myArray = [1, 2, 3]